moecherry99/DistributedSystems/Readme.md

-# GRPC Project Distributed Systems
+# GRPC Project Distributed Systems Part 1

 This project is to create interprocess communication protocols between distributed systems.
 It is to create a password service between interconnected services.
 The project is done using gRPC methods.